Rakic0/Jupiter-For-React/README.markdown

 You can also make a Markdown cell.
 This allows you to add text explanations, documentation, or formatted content to your notebook.

+Integrated `show(params)` function is used to display content.
+You can use it with this params: string, number, object, array, JSX element, React Component.

 ## Contact

-If you have any questions, suggestions, or feature requests, please feel free to reach out to us:
+If you have any questions, suggestions, or feature requests, please feel free to reach out to me:

 Your Name: lukarakic@duck.com